thinkshout/mandrill/modules/mandrill_activity/README.txt

 View Mandrill activity for any entity with a valid email address.
-Activity keys off of an email address and is cached after the initial load.
+Activity keys off of an email address.

 ## Installation